 The Company is obligated to pay IM Ready \$2.76 million, payable in cash or Common Stock, at the Company's option, contingent upon IM Brands receiving aggregate net royalty income of at least \$2.5 million from QVC in the twelve-month period ending September 30, 2015 with the number of shares of such stock based upon the greater of (x) \$4.50 per share, and (y) the average stock price for the last twenty business days prior to the time of such issuance (the "QVC Earn-Out").
-Management has determined that it is probable that the \$2.5 million in net royalty income from QVC will be met.
-In accordance with ASC Topic 480, the QVC Earn-Out obligation is treated as a liability in the accompanying condensed consolidated balance sheets because of the variable number of shares payable under the agreement.
-Management will assess no less frequently than each reporting period the status of this contingent obligation.
-Any change in the expected obligation will result in an expense or income in the period in which it is determined fair market value has changed.
-The QVC Earn-Out is recorded as a current liability in the accompanying condensed consolidated balance sheets because of shares payable under the agreement.
+Management has determined that the \$2.5 million in net royalty income from QVC for the twelve-month period ending September 30, 2015 has been met.
+The QVC Earn-Out is recorded as a current liability in the accompanying condensed consolidated balance sheets because of the variable number of shares payable under the agreement.